 - Users must have Jira Administrator permissions to create API tokens that will allow you to successfully add Atlassian integrations.

-- Though they are technically separate integrations, the connection processes for Confluence, Jira, Jira Service Desk, and Atlassian are the same, and you may use the same API token to authenticate all 4 integrations, if desired.
+- Though they are technically separate integrations, the connection processes for Confluence, Jira, Jira Service Desk, and Atlassian are similar, and you may use the same API token to authenticate all 4 integrations, if desired.

-Password: The API key generated by the Jira Administrator account you are using to connect (see below).
+The password for Confluence authentication is the API token generated by the Jira Administrator account you are using to connect.

-In order to create your API key, navigate directly to the following URL and sign in: https://id.atlassian.com/manage/api-tokens
+In order to create your API token, navigate directly to the following URL and sign in: https://id.atlassian.com/manage/api-tokens

 Click “Create API token.”